Elementary Real Analysis: Liouville's transcendental numbers

 \begin{exer} How do we get the constant $d$? \end{exer}

 {\em $\bullet$ Liouville's transcendental numbers. }The following recursive real transcendental number is constructed by Liouville's method.

 \begin{cor}[$\lambda$ is transcendental] The real number

 is recursive and transcendental. \end{cor} \duk It is clear that $\lambda$ is recursive: the $j$-th decimal digit of $\lambda$ after the decimal point is $0$ or $1$, and it is $1$ iff $j=n!$ for some $n\in\N$.
 The number $\lambda$ is irrational because it does not have eventually periodic decimal expansion (Exercise~\ref{ex_perDecExp}).
-For $m\in\N$ let $q_m\equiv10^{m!}$ and let $z_m\in\N$ be the numerator of the fraction
+For $m\in\N$ let $q_m=10^{m!}$ and let $z_m\in\N$ be defined by

 Clearly, $q_m\ge2$.
 Then, using a~geometric series, we get the bound